Ukraine reaffirms desire to join NATO after envoy comments | DW | 14.02.2022

 He stressed that Ukraine's immediate admission to the alliance would be the best guarantee.

 One of Russia's key security demands is that Ukraine can never join the NATO military alliance.
-NATO repeatedly said that Russia wont be able to veto Ukraine's accession.
+NATO has repeatedly said that Russia won't be able to veto Ukraine's accession.

 Russia has amassed about 130,000 troops along Ukraine's border, and diplomatic efforts to ease tensions continued.

-Ukraine said on Sunday it wanted talks with Russia and members of the Organization for Security and Co-operation in Europe (OSCE) within 48 hours.
+Ukraine said Sunday it wanted talks with Russia and members of the Organization for Security and Cooperation in Europe (OSCE) within 48 hours.

 Russia has repeatedly denied any plans to invade Ukraine.

-President Joe Biden spoke by phone with Zelenskyy on Sunday, reiterating US support for Ukraine.
+US President Joe Biden spoke by phone with Zelenskyy on Sunday, reiterating Washington's support for Ukraine.

 The two leaders agreed on the importance of continuing to pursue diplomacy and deterrence.

-On Monday, German Chancellor Olaf Scholz would meet Zelenskyy in Kyiv, and he will travel to Moscow on Tuesday for talks with Russian President Vladimir Putin.
+On Monday, German Chancellor Olaf Scholz is set to meet with Zelenskyy in Kyiv.
+He will travel to Moscow on Tuesday for talks with Russian President Vladimir Putin.

 "In the event of a military aggression against Ukraine that threatens its territorial integrity and sovereignty, there will be tough sanctions that we have carefully prepared and which we can immediately put into force, together with our allies in NATO and Europe," Scholz said.